 Location : West Bengal

 Client: West Bengal Housing and Infrastructure Development Corporation (WBHIDCO)

 Certification : IGBC Green Cities -Gold Rating

 Site Area : 3000 hectares

 Overview and Green Highlights of the project: One of the most prestigious projects is the green city of New Town Kolkata by WBHIDCO which achieved the IGBC Green Cities Gold rating in 2018.
 This is an urban agglomeration systematically planned and developed at Rajarhat near Kolkata.
 The New Town is planned over a land area of around 3000 hectares.

 VK:e was involved in feasibility studies, interventions and recommendations at policy level to incorporate green measures and providing facilitation for the IGBC Green City rating.

 New Town Kolkata has addressed sustainability under the heads such as landuse planning and built environment, health and well-being, sustainable mobility, water, energy and infrastructure management and information and communications technology.
 New Town city would indeed emerge as a model green & smart city and would be a source of inspiration & model for all the upcoming cities in India.

-The Gold rated green city, spread in an area of 3087 hectares, has a good mix of residential, commercial, recreational landuses.
+Green features: The Gold rated green city, spread in an area of 3087 hectares, has a good mix of residential, commercial, recreational landuses.
 It addresses the aspects of sustainable land use planning and built environment by having a compact city plan, adequate employment opportunities for its citizens, EWS housing and ample public spaces for recreation.

 The city has a good mobility plan with transportation options such as monorail, metro rail, city buses and various last mile connectivity options such as rickshaws, bike taxis, etc. The city also has planned dedicated bicycle lanes in the 1st phase of development.